ramadhan1299/nodejs-express-auth-jwt/README.md

-# Node.js Express Authentication Json Web Token
+# Node.js Express JWT Authentication

-Proyek ini adalah aplikasi autentikasi yang dibangun menggunakan Node.js, Express, dan JWT.
+This project is an authentication application built using Node.js, Express, and JSON Web Tokens (JWT).

-## Tentang Proyek
+## About the Project

-Proyek ini dibuat untuk mengautentikasi aplikasi backend berbasis Node.js dengan menggunakan JWT, dan berinteraksi dengan file .json sebagai pengganti database.
-Aplikasi ini mendemonstrasikan bagaimana cara membuat API Auntentikasi atau fitur Login.
+This project is designed to authenticate Node.js-based backend applications using JWT and interacts with a .json file instead of a database.
+It demonstrates how to create an authentication API or login feature.

-## Instalasi
+## Installation

-Berikut adalah langkah-langkah untuk menjalankan proyek ini secara lokal.
+Here are the steps to run this project locally:

-1. **Clone repository GitHub:**
+1. **Clone the GitHub repository:**

 bash
    git clone https://github.com/ramadhan1299/nodejs-express-auth-jwt.git

-2. **Masuk ke direktori proyek** bash cd nodejs-express-auth-jwt
+2. **Navigate to the project directory** bash cd nodejs-express-auth-jwt

-3. **Instal dependensi**
+3. **Install dependencies**

 bash
     npm install

-4. **Jalankan aplikasi**
+4. **Start the application**
 bash
     npm start